mggg/GerryChain/rx_migration_guide.md

     edge_attr_value = my_graph.edge_data(my_edge_id)["<attr_name>"]
 ```

-The interesting change here is that you need to obtain the
+The important change here is that you need to obtain the
 edge_id before calling my_graph.edge_data(edge_id).
 In NetworkX
 an edge_id is a tuple of node_ids, but in RustworkX an edge_id
 is an integer.